DecLearn/declearn/docs/devs-guide/benchmarks.md

 git clone https://gitlab.inria.fr/magnet/declearn/declearn.git
 cd ~/declearn
 git checkout <prev_ref>            # the baseline, e.g. v2.7.0
+# Install declearn with the workload extras.
+How you get torch /
+# tensorflow depends on your hardware, so pick the builds that match it;
+# the three commands below are the CUDA 12.x setup the CI uses, shown as
+# a worked example.
+Reproducing the CI's numbers means matching its
+# stack, but for simply localizing a hotspot any working install will do.
 pip install "torch<=2.11" --index-url https://download.pytorch.org/whl/cu126
 pip install -e '.[torch,tensorflow,websockets]' pip install 'tensorflow[and-cuda]'